dilemmafixer19895/notes/README.md

 4. Ask for feedback: Seek feedback from peers, mentors, managers, customers, etc. to understand how your work is perceived and identify areas for improvement.
 5. Be open-minded: Embrace change and try new tools or techniques that may be outside your comfort zone.
 It'll help make you a more versatile and adaptable developer.
 6. Document your knowledge: Write blog posts, documentation, tutorials, videos, to share your expertise with others and solidify your understanding of the subject matter.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
+You can do this by reading blogs, attending conferences, or joining online communities.